pmndrs/drei/README.md

   /** Infinite scroll, default false (experimental!) */ infinite?: boolean
-  /** Defines the length of the scroll area, each page is height:100%, default 1 */ pages?: number
+  /** Defines the length of the scroll area, each page is height:100%, default 1 */ thresholdOffset?: number
+  /** Offset the reset threshold, at the end of the scroll bar on infinite scroll */ pages?: number
   /** A factor that increases scroll bar travel, default 1 */ distance?: number